Skip to content

 • The client time is correct.

-• (Node.js SDK only) You set the correctClockSkew:true option when you created the client so that the time is corrected when you invoke the function.
+• (Node.js SDK only) You set the correctClockSkew:true option when you created the client to correct the time when you invoke the function.

-• You invoked the Lambda function at a high rate or, you invoked the Lambda function at a high rate and the invocation runs for an extended period of time.
+• You invoked the Lambda function at a high rate, and the invocation runs for an extended time.

 If you don't need the response from the invocation, then use asynchronous invocation.
 Asynchronous invocation allows the SDK to use the connection only to invoke the request and doesn't wait for a response.